-Type systems are added to programming languages to help ensuring statically the correctness of programs
+Type systems are added to programming languages to help ensuring statically the correctness of programs.

-Traditional type checking is performed by propagation of declarations Traditional type inference is performed by constraint solving
+Traditional type checking is performed by propagation of declarations.
+Traditional type inference is performed by constraint solving.

-We can also view typing as an abstraction of the dynamic semantic which can be computed statically

-(in a way similar to the denotational semantics)
+We can also view typing as an abstraction of the dynamic semantic; which can be computed statically, trading precision for decidability. (and the abstract semantics has the same structure as our denotational semantics)

-Typing always results in conservative approximation but the amount of approximation can be controlled (flow-sensitivity, relationality, etc.)
+Typing always results in conservative approximations but the amount of approximation can be controlled. (flow-sensitivity, relationality, etc.)